SpaceKatt/CSPLN/scripts/README.txt

 process_images.py

     Description:
-        Move tif files into '..\images\raw_tiff', then run this script.
+        Move tif files into '../images/raw_tiff', then run this script.

     Inputs:
-        Tif files in '..\images\raw_tiff'
+        Tif files in '../images/raw_tiff'

     Outputs:
-        Will produce folders in '..\images\processed_images',
+        Will produce folders in '../images/processed_images',
             which are labeled with 'M2JT' prefix, and given a unique number.
             Each folder will have both the parent tif and its child png, along with a txt file containing both their size and md5.
-        Will produce text files in '..\data', which are dictionaries.
+        Will produce text files in '../data', which are dictionaries.
             These should be made coherent by the name of the *.txt file.
             Dictionary format is {md5:file_size}